-Learning is the input for growth.
-It is a crucial aspect of life.
-If you want to experience growth in all aspects of your life, then you need to invest in learning.
+Learning is the input for growth and acts as a crucial aspect of life.
+If you want to experience growth in all avenues, then you need to invest in learning strategies.

 However, learning takes time, and time is a rare asset.
-So how can you maximize your time by learning and retaining info fast?
-Here’re 12 powerful learning strategies that can widen your horizon and help you retain information at lightning speed.
+So, how can you maximize your time by learning and retaining information fast?
+Here are 12 powerful types of learning strategies that can widen your horizon and help you maintain information at lightning speed.

 1. Hone Your Note-Taking Skills

 I have found out that the old-fashioned way of taking notes is more effective than typing your notes on the sticky notes provided by your device.
 If you want to learn faster, forget the laptop and use your pen and paper to take notes.
 Research showed that students who use paper and pen to take notes in class retain more information than those who type their lecture notes on a laptop.

 Writing skills utilize different sections of your brain than reading.
 When you spend time writing thoughts in your notepad, having reviewed the material, you will have additional opportunities to cover the concept again.
 This will interest visual learners while the auditory learners can read the content aloud in addition to writing it down.